-- (1) Represents the threshold amount with respect to each applicable metric under the fiscal 2020 Non-Equity Incentive Compensation Plan for each named executive officer.
+- (1) Represents the threshold amount with respect to each applicable metric under the fiscal 2021 Annual Bonus Plan for each named executive officer.
 Actual total pay-outs may be less than the threshold amounts above if individual thresholds are not met.
-The Non-Equity Incentive Compensation Plan for Messrs.
-Mirchandani, Carolan and Di Blasio do not contain a threshold amount.
-See "Non-Equity Incentive Compensation Plan" above for more information on the plans and performance objectives for each of our named executive officers. - (2) Represents the total target amount with respect to each applicable metric under the fiscal 2020 Non-Equity Incentive Compensation Plan for each named executive officer.
-See "Non-Equity Incentive Compensation Plan" above for more information on the plans and performance objectives for each of our named executive officers. - (3) The Non-Equity Incentive Compensation Plan for Messrs.
-Mirchandani, Di Blasio and Carolan do not contain maximum pay-outs.
-Mr. Di Blasio is entitled to non-equity incentive plan compensation based on tiered plans that contain maximum pay-outs.
-See "Non-Equity Incentive Compensation Plan" above for more information on the plans and performance objectives for each of our named executive officers. - (4) Represents the threshold amount for performance stock awards granted to each named executive officer.
-The threshold amount is the minimal amount which can be earned (greater than zero) for each respective performance stock award under our 2016 Incentive Plan.
-If the threshold conditions for these awards are not met the award value will be zero.
-See "Long-Term Equity Incentive Awards" above for more information on the plans and performance objectives. - (5) Represents the target amount for performance stock awards granted for each named executive officer under our 2016 Incentive Plan.
-See "Long-Term Equity Incentive Awards" above for more information on the plans and performance objectives. - (6) Represents the maximum amount for performance stock awards granted, or 200% of the target amount, for each named executive officer under our 2016 Incentive Plan.
-See "Long-Term Equity Incentive Awards" above for more information on the plans and performance objectives.

-- (7) Amounts in this column reflect time-based restricted stock units granted during fiscal 2020 to a named executive officer under our 2016 Incentive Plan. - (8) The amounts in this column represent the grant date fair value of restricted stock units and performance stock units (shown at target) granted during the fiscal year indicated as computed in accordance with FASB ASC Topic 718.
+See "Annual Bonus Plan" above for more information on the plans and performance objectives for each of our named executive officers. - (2) Represents the total target amount with respect to each applicable metric under the fiscal 2021 Annual Bonus Plan for each named executive officer.
+See "Annual Bonus Plan" above for more information on the plans and performance objectives for each of our named executive officers. - (3) Represents the maximum amount with respect to each applicable metric under the fiscal 2021 Annual Bonus Plan for each named executive officer.
+See "Annual Bonus Plan" above for more information on the plans and performance objectives for each of our named executive officers. - (4) Represents the threshold amount for performance stock awards granted, or 50% of the target amount, for each named executive officer under our 2016 Incentive Plan.
+If the threshold conditions for these awards are not met, the award value will be zero.
+See "Long-Term Equity Incentive Awards" above for more information on the plan and the related performance objectives. - (5) Represents the target amount for performance stock awards granted for each named executive officer under our 2016 Incentive Plan.
+See "Long-Term Equity Incentive Awards" above for more information on the plan and the related performance objectives. - (6) Represents the maximum amount for performance stock awards granted, or 200% of the target amount, for each named executive officer under our 2016 Incentive Plan.
+See "Long-Term Equity Incentive Awards" above for more information on the plan and the related performance objectives. - (7) Amounts in this column reflect time-based restricted stock unit awards granted during fiscal 2021 to our named executive officers under our 2016 Incentive Plan. - (8) The amounts reported in this column represent the grant date fair value of the restricted stock unit awards and performance stock unit awards (shown at target) granted during the fiscal year indicated as computed in accordance with FASB ASC Topic 718.
 The amounts shown disregard estimated forfeitures related to service-based vesting conditions.
-See Note 10 to the notes to our consolidated financial statements contained in our Annual Report on Form 10-K for a discussion of all assumptions made by us in determining the grant date fair value of such awards.
+See Note 10 of our consolidated financial statements contained in our Annual Report on Form 10-K for the year ended March 31, 2021 for a discussion of all assumptions made by us in determining the grant date fair value of such awards.

-Fiscal 2020 Outstanding Equity Awards at Fiscal Year End Table
+Fiscal 2021 Outstanding Equity Awards at Fiscal Year End Table

-The following table reflects all outstanding equity awards held by the named executive officers as of March 31, 2020:
+The following table reflects all outstanding equity awards held by our named executive officers as of March 31, 2021: